Ask What CMS Your Web Designer Uses

-- Providing you with a keyword strategy with forecast on search volume.
+- Providing you with a keyword strategy with a forecast on search volume.

 - Asking you what your most profitable products and services are so they can focus on those first.

-- Suggesting that you blog or help you with content updates on regular basis to maximize search engine exposure.
+- Suggesting that you blog or help you with content updates regularly to maximize search engine exposure.

-Again, if these things aren’t done, your web designer either doesn’t understand their importance or simply doesn’t care if your website brings you the ROI you deserve.
+Again, if these things aren’t done, your web designer either doesn’t understand their importance or doesn’t care if your website brings you the ROI you deserve.

 Don’t Forget Commercial Insurance

-While this has nothing to do with your website’s functionality, it’s important that you are compensated appropriately should anything go wrong.
-Data breaches and cyberattacks happen everyday on Internet.
-Having liability insurance is a sign that a company takes your business and digital asset seriously, which most freelancers lack.
-On a side note, overhead costs like this is why proper web design isn’t cheap.
+While this has nothing to do with your website’s functionality, you must be compensated appropriately should anything go wrong.
+Data breaches and cyberattacks happen every day on Internet.
+Having liability insurance signifies that a company takes your business and digital asset seriously, which most freelancers lack.
+On a side note, overhead costs like this are why proper web design isn’t cheap.

 In this article, we discuss ways to help you choose a good web designer and avoid the bad ones.
 You wouldn’t hire a non-professional to build your store, so why would you with your digital storefront?
-We at Project Pi Consulting has years of building properly designed, search engine-optimized, custom websites.
+We at Project Pi Consulting have years of building properly designed, search engine-optimized, custom websites.
 If you’re unsure of whom to trust, we’re always happy to help.
-We have staff in Kelowna, BC and Regina, SK.
+We have staff in Kelowna, BC, and Regina, SK.
 You can get a free website assessment and quote from us by clicking the button below.